touying-typ/touying/themes/default.typ

 /// Touying slide function.
 ///
+/// - `config` is the configuration of the slide.
+You can use `config-xxx` to set the configuration of the slide.
+For more several configurations, you can use `utils.merge-dicts` to merge them.
+///
 /// - `repeat` is the number of subslides.
 Default is `auto`，which means touying will automatically calculate the number of subslides.
 ///
 ///   The `repeat` argument is necessary when you use `#slide(repeat: 3, self => [ .. ])` style code to create a slide.
 The callback-style `uncover` and `only` cannot be detected by touying automatically.